 Kootenai Environmental Alliance is the oldest non-profit conservation group in Idaho and one of the oldest in the Northwest.
 The organization was founded in 1972 by former Idaho State Senators Art Manley and Mary Lou Reed, well-known environmental attorney Scott Reed, and representatives from several local and regional sporting organizations.
 KEA was organized in response to the extensive environmental damage in the Idaho Panhandle at the time, caused by timber and mining interests, land developers, and policies of land managers of the federal government.

 The organization has always held that an informed public is essential to safeguarding our environment.
 To that end, KEA held public meetings almost every week for 30 years to provide the public an opportunity to hear experts, political candidates and local officials address local, regional and national environmental issues.
-Continuing the tradition in more recent years, we’ve held “Lunch and Learn” meetings at the Ironhorse Restaurant the 1st and 3rd Thursdays of each month at noon, running September through June.
+Continuing the tradition in more recent years, we’ve held “Lunch and Learn” meetings at the Ironhorse Restaurant the 1st Thursday of each month at noon, running September through June.

 KEA and other conservation groups were plaintiffs in a suit that stopped the illegal and destructive Douglas-fir Beetle timber sale in 2001, the largest-ever timber sale in this region.